daemonwilliams/notes/content/index.md

 >[!INFO]
 >
->I'm A Computer Science Student at Cleveland State University, this is my digital notebook.
+>I'm A Computer Science Student at Cleveland State University and this is my digital notebook.
 >
 >Bio: [[About Me]]
 >